What is The Specified Skills Evaluation Exam? What is the test content and the pass certificate of passing?

 The Japanese language test is a common test for all areas of Specified Skills.

-*For those in the nursing care field, you will also need to pass the Nursing Care Japanese Assessment Test.
+*In the nursing care field, you must also pass the "Nursing Care Japanese Assessment Test".

 What is the Japanese Language Proficiency Test (JLPT)?